Karthus Build Guide by Aqua Dragon

 This means that getting AP is primarily useful for Requiem, not for the other spells.
 However Requiem is on an impressively long cooldown and there are an amazing number of ways to nullify its damage.
 Instead of banking most of the damage into Requiem, could power be transferred away into the rest of the kit?
 Tank Karthus answers this question with a resounding yes.

-Tank Karthus does this by abusing the base power of Defile.
+Tank Karthus does this by transforming into an Artillery Tank that abuses the base power of Defile.
 A standard AP Karthus tries to abuse the scaling on single-hit Lay Wastes to do damage, but this creates unreliability in the damage output.
 In addition, maxing Lay Waste first prevents the surprising power of Defile from being abused.

 Each level of Defile is on par in damage with its equal-level Lay Waste counterpart.
 This is to say, a Level 3 multi-hit Lay Waste does non-guaranteed 80 damage.
 A Level 3 Defile does 70 largely-guaranteed damage in an AOE.
 Thus, maxing Defile first is like hitting your opponent with a non-amplified Lay Waste every second.
 This isn't strictly true and has nuance, but the principle is the point.